paulgear/ntpmon/README.txt

 - Added support for Nagios performance data: https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/perfdata.html

-- Added collectd exec plugin.
+- Added collectd daemon.

+- Added telegraf daemon.

 - Removed support for changing thresholds; if the one person on the Internet who actually uses this really wants it, I might add it back. :-)